Go to Reviews.org US Edition

-So, there are heaps of plans to pick from, but which is right for your needs?
+Now with the theory out of the way, there are heaps of plans to pick from; so, which is right for your needs?

 Best mobile broadband plan overall

-If you’re looking for the best dollar-for-data deal, there’s no going past SpinTel’s Mobile Broadband 500GB plan.
-It offers by far the most data out of all the mobile broadband providers, and all for the low price of $69.95 (that’s about 14c per gig).
+If you’re looking for the best dollar-for-data deal, there’s no going past Spintel’s Mobile Broadband 500GB plan.
+It offers by far the most data out of all the mobile broadband providers, and all for the low price of $59.95 (that’s about 12 cents per gig).

 Unfortunately, there is a required one-off upfront purchase of the Netgear AC800S for $290 plus $20 shipping, which isn’t ideal, but still offers the best value for heavy internet users.

-SpinTel runs on the Optus network and plans are not locked into any contract, so you can leave at any time.
+Spintel runs on the Optus 4G network and plans are not locked into any contract, so you can leave at any time.